-The Enterprise Investment Scheme (EIS) allows direct investment into small, unquoted companies (those that are not listed on the London Stock Exchange).
+The Enterprise Investment Scheme (EIS) is a higher risk investment scheme that allows direct investment into small, unquoted companies (those that are not listed on the London Stock Exchange).
 Similarly to VCTs, EIS offers a 30% Income Tax rebate on investments up to £1 million.
-However, you must have paid the amount of tax being rebated and hold the shares for at least three years.
+However, you must have paid the amount of tax being rebated and hold the shares for at least three years*.

-The Seed Enterprise Investment Scheme (SEIS) is similar to EIS, and encourages direct investment into start-ups.
+The Seed Enterprise Investment Scheme (SEIS) is a higher risk investment scheme similar to EIS, and encourages direct investment into start-ups.
 However, the tax benefits are more generous than EIS as these companies are younger and may not have fully developed a product or service yet.
-You receive a 50% Income Tax rebate on investments up to £100,000 as long as you have paid the amount of tax being rebated and stay invested for at least three years.
+You receive a 50% Income Tax rebate on investments up to £100,000 as long as you have paid the amount of tax being rebated and stay invested for at least three years*.